Avoiding Insufficient Funds: Tips for Arizona Financial Members

 While NSF fees themselves don’t typically affect your credit score directly, they can lead to other problems that do.
 For example, if you leave a negative balance unpaid and it is sent to collections, it could damage your credit score.
 Collection accounts can stay on your credit report for up to seven years, impacting your ability to secure future loans, credit cards, or favorable interest rates.

-How to avoid insufficient Funds
+How to avoid insufficient funds

 The good news is that avoiding insufficient funds is possible with a few proactive practices.
 Here are some tips to stay in control of your finances and steer clear of NSF fees: